ptagseth/kanoa-docs/docs/dashboard.md

 ![Dashboard](/img/db-dashboard-viewer.png)

+### Get Started

-The dashboard application will be found at the Perspective Launcher as something similar like this:
+The Dashboard application will be found at the Ignition Gateway in your environment.
+Click the Dashboard icon to get started:

 ![Dashboard](/img/db-dashboard-start.png)